Azure-Samples/app-service-javascript-sap-cap-quickstart/documentation/AZD-CICD-SETUP.md

 The GitHub Action that serves as template is located in the repository as `.github/workflows/azure-dev.yml`.
 It contains the following code:

+> 🚧 Set to the right working directory.
 ```yaml
 on:
   workflow_dispatch: